albert4183r7/albert4183r7/README.md

 ### 🌟 About Me

-* 🎓 **Background:** Fresh graduate in Telecommunication Engineering, eager to apply strong analytical and systems knowledge to software development and cloud architecture.
+🎓 **Background:** Fresh graduate in Telecommunication Engineering, eager to apply strong analytical and systems knowledge to software development and cloud architecture.

-* 🌱 **Currently learning:** Advanced deployment strategies (CI/CD, Serverless) and modern full-stack frameworks to build high-quality applications.
+🌱 **Currently learning:** Advanced deployment strategies (CI/CD, Serverless) and modern full-stack frameworks to build high-quality applications.

-* 🎯 **Goal:** Secure my first professional role where I can actively contribute, learn from experienced teams, and grow rapidly as a Cloud or Web Development Engineer.
+🎯 **Goal:** Secure my first professional role where I can actively contribute, learn from experienced teams, and grow rapidly as a Cloud or Web Development Engineer.

-* 💡 **Interested in:** Exploring the intersection of Telecom and software, focusing on scalable Python APIs, network optimization (DRL), and building robust cloud architectures.
+💡 **Interested in:** Exploring the intersection of Telecom and software, focusing on scalable Python APIs, network optimization (Deep Reinforcement Learning), and building robust cloud architectures.

 ---